jswebguru/SC_defectsDetection/README.md

 Results
 ------
-This repository ranked in **the 2nd place in the Deep Learning Challenge WS1920 of University of Erlangen-Nuremberg**.
+This repository ranked in **the top 3 best models in the Deep Learning Challenge WS1920 of University of Erlangen-Nuremberg**.
 The trained model is tested on a second data set by the [LME](https://lme.tf.fau.de/) and the results are as follows,

 | F1 score of crack | F1 score of inactive  | mean F1 score |
 | :-------------: |:-------------:|:-------------:|